YairHalberstadt/Blog/_posts/2018-07-29-mitigating-the-costs-of-abstractions-pt5.md

 ---
-Title: Mitigating The Cost Of Abstractions pt6.
-Using Virtual Functions.
+Title: Mitigating The Cost Of Abstractions pt5.
+Virtual Functions.
 ---

-### Mitigating The Cost Of Abstractions pt6.
-Using Virtual Functions.
+### Mitigating The Cost Of Abstractions pt5.
+Virtual Functions.

-This post is going to be a mix of discussing architecture, as well as performance.
+This post is going to discuss both performance and architecture relating to the use of virtual methods.

 #### A description of virtual functions